martin-t/rec-wars/README.md

 - Weapons
     - Damage - Cluster bomb and BFG beam are hard to measure exactly
     - Spreads - Cluster bombs and MG are hard to measure exactly
-    - Railgun - Will be a very fast projectile because hitscan weapons ruin large maps
+    - Railgun - RecWars uses a very fast projectile because hitscan weapons ruin large maps
 - Self destruct damage and range - it appears to be the only explosion in RecWar with damage decreasing by distance and it's really hard to measure exactly.

 Maps